d6y/oner/README.md

 # Example data sets

+This application assumes attributes (features) are the columns and rows are the instances (examples).

 I have taken data sets and converted to CSV where necessary, including adding header rows.

 The `data` folder contains the data from various sources.
 Unless otherwise specified, it'll be the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/citation_policy.html).